 General Security Tips

-- BNA Bank will NEVER ask for your password, account numbers or social security number in an unsolicited email or phone call.
+- While we may contact you regarding your account or suspicious activities related to your account, BNA Bank will NEVER ask for your online banking log-in credentials or password.
 We already know your account numbers and your password is secret, even to us.

 - BNA Bank will not initiate an email pertaining to your accounts with us or containing any other sensitive information.